smussenden/fall19-data-journalism/README.md

 *Readings for Homework*
 * To prepare for our final data analysis project, we're going to read more stories looking at how [local journalists have produced stories using the opioid data released by the Post](https://www.washingtonpost.com/national/2019/08/12/post-released-deas-data-pain-pills-heres-what-local-journalists-are-using-it/
 ).
-There are lots of examples on this list, but I want you to read these two.
+There are lots of examples on this list, but I want you to read these three.
   * [How opioid painkillers became big business in a Philadelphia neighborhood already ravaged by drugs](https://www.inquirer.com/news/opioid-painkiller-pill-sales-dea-data-philadelphia-20190731.html)
   * [Where the opioid epidemic hit Alabama hardest | AL.com](https://www.al.com/news/2019/07/where-the-opioid-epidemic-hit-hardest-alabama.html)
   * [Florida’s opioid crisis: billions of pills, millions in campaign cash](https://www.tampabay.com/florida-politics/buzz/2019/07/25/floridas-opioid-crisis-billions-of-pills-millions-in-campaign-cash/)